 - Adjust again as necessary.

+Getting a good fit with your Gear VR shouldn't take anymore than a few minutes, and if you're the only one wearing the headset, then it should be good to go for future VR adventures.
 Did you have issues adjusting your headset?
 Do you still have questions?
 Drop us a line below in the comments, or pop into our forums and let us know about it!